hardik01shah/Version-Control-with-Git-notes/README.md

 4. create a repo on github
 5. create a remote on your local machine using git remote add
 6. push all your changes using git_push

+git-commands.txt file consists of all the bash commands for git